MicrosoftDocs/power-platform/power-platform/guidance/coe/setup.md

 > The CoE Starter Kit collects information about who owns a resource, such as an app or a flow.
 If the resource is owned by an interactive user, the [Office 365 Users](/connectors/office365users/) connector is used to get those details.
 If the resource is owned by a service principal (application user), the [HTTP with Azure AD](/connectors/webcontents/) connector is used to make a call to [Microsoft Graph](https://developer.microsoft.com/graph) to get the name of the application user to correctly mark ownership of resources and avoid resources being marked as orphaned (without an owner).

 - The HTTP and HTTP with Azure AD connectors connect to [https://graph.microsoft.com](https://developer.microsoft.com/graph) for commercial tenants; if your tenant is in GCC, GCC High or DoD, check your [service root endpoint for Microsoft Graph](/graph/deployments#microsoft-graph-and-graph-explorer-service-root-endpoints). <br>
-You cannot set up [DLP endpoint filtering](/power-platform/admin/dlp-granular-controls#endpoint-filtering) for these connectors, as dynamic endpoint evaluation is not supported by DLP Policies.
+You can't set up [DLP endpoint filtering](/power-platform/admin/dlp-granular-controls#endpoint-filtering) for these connectors, as dynamic endpoint evaluation isn't supported by DLP Policies.

 - If you're using the [audit log](setup-auditlog.md) solution, the custom connector used to connect to the Microsoft 365 audit log also must be allowed in your business group.
 Configure the [https://manage.office.com/](/office/office-365-management-api/office-365-management-apis-overview) endpoint in the business group of your tenant-level policy.
 Learn more: [Configure custom connector endpoints in tenant-level policies](../../admin/dlp-connector-classification.md#tenant-level-dlp-policies).